TroyD9241/Canvas/README.md

 ### Persistence, persistce the state of the board
 > Using Twilio Sync, not started yet

-Basic funtionality complete, using react & react-draggable
+Basic funtionality complete, using react & react-draggable.

+Minimal styling using Tailwind

 Will work on Database integration next.